johnshearing/bioelectocracy/README.md

 Again, like the dog that cares for its own cells without any training, there is one thing that groups of humans do as a collective animal which requires no training or manipulation at all - that is caring for individual humans which are members of the group.
 Yes, packs of dogs fight with other packs of dogs and groups of humans fight with other groups of humans, but within the pack of dogs or within the group of humans, care is the rule and violence or exploitation is the rare exception.

-**BioElectocracy** is all about understanding how the unmanipulated price system causes all humans to collect into a single caring group, and how price system manipulation causes all humans to form competing groups that work to exploit, enslave, or kill the others.
+**Bioelectocracy** is all about understanding how the unmanipulated price system causes all humans to collect into a single caring group, and how price system manipulation causes all humans to form competing groups that work to exploit, enslave, or kill the others.
 We seek to understand the controls on the price system, who is manipulating the controls, and how price system manipulation can be prevented.

 Studying individual humans will tell us nothing about the price system.
 In order to see where the controls are, and who is at the controls, we need to view the collective of all humans as one single very young organism in the process of morphogenesis.
 In other words, we see the first humans as blastocyst, and all humans now as the cells which continue to multiply and self-assemble into a single larger organism. **Let's call this human collective being a macro-organism and let's call it Mac for short.**
 [Levin talks about intelligence that scales](https://youtu.be/gDWxCkngQNQ?si=CsjtkKHix5Ub3iac&t=4536)